Buy Kintsugi and see how it is made

 B) Kintsugi imitation: gold color is mixed with the bonding glue often purchased as Kintsugi Repair Kit

-Note: Some might be able to perform a basic Kintsugi repair with a modern method using kintsugi repair kit available (search the web under "buy Kintsugi kit").
+Note: Some might be able to perform a basic Kintsugi repair with a modern method using Kintsugi repair kit available (search the web under "buy Kintsugi kit").

 COPYRIGHT Lakeside Pottery LLC ; COPYRIGHT details and linking policy; Protected by Copyscape including reporting to search engines